FraserLee/dungeon-note/readme.md

 - [ ] don't select text when dragging
 - [ ] dynamically adjust pivot so stuff is never offscreen to the left
 - [ ] glorious unified system
+- [ ] syntax highlighting for .dn files
 - [ ] find out other things that should be on this list.